micheam/ai-assistant-console/README.md

 ![screenshot](screenshot.png)

-AICO is an AI-powered text generation tool using OpenAI's GPT-4.
+AICO is an AI-powered text generation tool using OpenAI's GPT-4 and other supported models.

 ## Install